TECHNIQUE and REPERTOIRE Competition

-A $30 participation fee is required of all applicants not currently enrolled in Park Ridge Strings.
+A $30 participation fee is required of all applicants not currently enrolled in Park Ridge Music.

 This fee is applied toward venue rental, hiring of independent judges, competition plaque, and a certificate of participation (if contestant was not awarded a prize).

-The participation fee for Park Ridge Strings students is part of regular tuition.
+The participation fee for Park Ridge Music students is part of regular tuition.

 The participation fee is NON-REFUNDABLE.

 REQUIREMENTS1.
 Scales (standard fingerings, separate bows; adjudicator will select two scales from those prepared)

 2 years of playing: two-octave major scales with up to 3 accidentals, played forte, quarter = 90 bpm